ajmazurie/kegg-animate-pathway/README.rst

 More than one pathway can be referred to in the same input file; **color-KEGG-pathways** will process each pathway and generate individual pictures.

+An example of use of **color-KEGG-pathways** in a scientific publication can be seen at http://www.ncbi.nlm.nih.gov/pubmed/22309491

 Latest version
 --------------

-The current version is 1.0rev8
+The current version is 1.0rev9

 Installation
 ------------